FAQs

 Do all people with diabetes need screening?

-Yes, all people over the age of 12 years, with a diagnosis of diabetes should attend for an annual diabetic eye screening test.
+Yes, all people over the age of 12 years, with a diagnosis of diabetes should attend their diabetic eye screening test.
+If your last 2 tests find no signs of developing diabetic retinopathy you will be screened every 2 years.

 The only exception to this would be for patients with diabetes who are already attending a hospital eye service and are under the continuing care of a “medical retina” clinic.